Comedy, Coming-of-Age, Literary Fiction,

 What do we have here?
 Lots of weddings at the end?
 Check.
 A light tone?
 Check.
 Not too many suggestions that the world is a dark and horrible place where nothing good can ever happen?
 Check.
 Comedy it is.

-Now this is an interesting one because it's an idea that's often kind of skipped over when people think about this novel.
+Fair enough: Pride and Prejudice may not look like your typical coming-of-age novel.
 Still, Shmoopsters, we want you to really register it because it'll pop up again and again in Austen's writing.
-The idea is this: love really only works when the people getting together are grownups, adults, mature individuals.
+The idea is this: love really only works when the people getting together are grownups.
 It's not about looks, and it's not about wealth—although for sure those things help also—because what really connects two people is a level of empathy and understanding for other people's points of view.

 You guys, this is a major work, right up there with all the big ones as a foundational piece of art for Western literature.
-Actually, a lot of people argue that Austen is the first modern novelist—meaning, she's the first to stop writing about crazy adventures and unlikely daring-do, and instead focus on the inner lives of regular people going about their everyday lives.
+Actually, a lot of people argue that Austen is the first modern novelist—meaning, she's the first to stop writing about crazy adventures and unlikely derring-do, and instead focus on the inner lives of regular people going about their everyday lives.
 That makes Pride and Prejudice literary fiction.